wispborne/persean-chronicles/README.md

 https://tldrlegal.com/license/creative-commons-attribution-noncommercial-sharealike-4.0-international-(cc-by-nc-sa-4.0)

-Music & Images: Do not use without permission, do not redistribute without permission.
+Music & Images, including ships: Do not use any part of without permission, do not redistribute without permission.

 ## Quest Starting Conditions (SPOILERS)